Adapting to Change: A Comparison of Continual and Transfer Learning for Modeling Building Thermal Dynamics under Concept Drifts: Methodology

 \subsection{Building simulation}

 To robustly investigate adaptive learning during building operation, we require data from multiple buildings.
 The data also need to include concept drifts, as these are part of the investigation.
 In our case, these will be retrofits and changes in occupancy, as further explained in Section \ref{ch:concept_drifts}.
 Additionally, the data should cover a long period of time to determine the long-term success of adaptive learning.
+Last, a minimum of 490 building time series is required, as we employ the TL approach according to \cite{raisch2025gentlgeneraltransferlearning} that uses 450 buildings for pretraining and the remaining ones for testing.
 As no real-world dataset provides a sufficiently long observation period with concept drifts across multiple buildings (cf. Section \ref{ch:literature_review}), we simulate building operational data for this study.
-We employ the Builda simulation framework of \cite{builDaReview}.
-Builda provides the option to generate high-fidelity data of multiple single-family buildings with varying properties.
+We employ the BuilDa simulation framework of \cite{builDaReview}.
+BuilDa provides the option to generate high-fidelity data of multiple single-family buildings with varying properties.
 Building parameters can be configured directly in Python, allowing simulations to run without manually altering the underlying simulation model.
 The simulation model is implemented in Modelica and exported as a Functional Mock-up Unit (FMU) \cite{blochwitz2012functional}.
 The Modelica model includes a single-zone, two-floor building model with detailed envelope components, windows in all orientations, and an ideal heat source allowing the representation of various heating systems.
 The heat source nominal power is sized for each simulation based on transmission and ventilation losses \cite{normHeizlast}.
 The heat source operates with a maximum of the nominal power and employs a proportional controller for indoor temperature control.
 The simulation framework was validated according to ANSI/ASHRAE 140-2004 standard using the test cases TC600, TC900, TC600FF, and TC900FF \cite{ASHRAE140}.